Find Affordable College Courses

 116 Yearly Graduations

 University at Buffalo comes in at #5 on our list of the most popular colleges offering master's degrees in engineering.
 Roughly 32,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 116 people received their master's degree in engineering from University at Buffalo.
-Of these students, 25% were women and 8% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 116 people received their master's degree in engineering from University at Buffalo.
+Around 4% of these students were from an underrepresented racial-ethnic group, and 22% were women.
+University at Buffalo engineering graduates who receive their master's degree go on to jobs earning a median salary of $102,396.

 #6